Generalised Bayesian Inference for Discrete Intractable Likelihood: Experimental Assessment

 The first model we consider is a generalisation of the Poisson model for over- and under-dispersed count data, due to \citet{Conway1962}.
 This model is on $\X = \mathbb{N}\cup\{0\}$ (hence $d=1$ and $\text{card}(\X) = \infty$) and generalises the Poisson distribution through the inclusion of an additional parameter controlling how the data are dispersed.
 Since the work of \citet{Shmueli2005}, this model has been used in a wide range of fields including transport, finance and retail.
 The model has two parameters $\theta \in \Theta = (0, \infty)^2 \cup ([0,1] \times \{0\}) $ (and hence $p=2$) and its probability mass function is given by $p_\theta(x) = \tilde{p}_{\theta}(x) Z_\theta^{-1}$ where $\tilde{p}_\theta(x) = (\theta_1)^x (x!)^{-\theta_2}$.
 The normalising constant is given by $Z_\theta = \sum_{y=0}^{\infty} \tilde{p}_\theta(y)$, which has no analytical form except for certain special cases of $\theta \in \Theta$, including the case $\theta_2 = 1$ for which the standard Poisson model is recovered.

-This model is an ideal test-bed for DFD-Bayes: although the likelihood is formally intractable, it is relatively straightforward to directly approximate the normalising constant\footnote{The standard Bayesian inferences reported in this section used the approximation $Z_\theta \approx \sum_{y=0}^{99} \tilde{p}_\theta(y)$ and the associated approximate likelihood.}.
+This model is an ideal test-bed for DFD-Bayes: although the likelihood is formally intractable, it is relatively straightforward to directly approximate the normalising constant\footnote{The standard Bayesian inferences reported in this section used the approximation $Z_\theta \approx \sum_{y=0}^{99} \tilde{p}_\theta(y)$ and the associated approximate likelihood.
+Alternative estimators are available; see \citet{Benson2021}.}.
 This enables a direct comparison with standard Bayesian inference in the case where the model is well-specified.
 To this end, we simulated two datasets from the model: (i) an under-dispersed case where $\theta^* = (4,1.25)$, and (ii) an over-dispersed case where $\theta^* = (4,0.75)$, shown in \Cref{fig:CMP_posteriors} (left).
 Three inference methods were compared: standard Bayesian inference, the KSD-Bayes method of \cite{Matsubara2021}, and the DFD-Bayes method we have proposed.
 The settings of KSD-Bayes are described in \Cref{subsec: CMP extra KSD Bayes}.
 In each case, the prior $\pi$ was taken to be the chi-squared distribution with $3$ degrees of freedom for each of $\theta_1$ and $\theta_2$ independently.
 A Metropolis--Hastings algorithm was used to sample from all the posteriors; and details can be found in \Cref{subsec: CMP extra MCMC}.
 The weight $\beta$ in DFD-Bayes and KSD-Bayes was calibrated by our approach described in \Cref{sec:calibration}.

 \Cref{fig:CMP_posteriors} (right) illustrates the posteriors, based on typical datasets of size $n=2,000$.
 The estimated value of $\beta_*$ was $1.91$ for DFD-Bayes and $5.04$ for KSD-Bayes in the over-dispersed case $\theta_2 = 0.75$, and $0.46$ for DFD-Bayes and $2.51$ for KSD-Bayes in the under-dispersed case $\theta_2 = 1.25$.
 The left panel of \Cref{fig:CMP_cost_beta} displays the distribution of calibrated weight $\beta_*$ as in \Cref{sec:calibration} over multiple instances of the dataset, along with the values advocated in \citet{Lyddon2018}.
-For both methods, the calibrated weight is estimated in a stable manner for this example.
+For both methods, the calibrated weight is stably estimated.